Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: Introduction and the main result

-Assuming that $\bo$ is strictly convex at $p\in\bo$ with respect to $g$, the boundary rigidity and the lens rigidity problems with partial data are equivalent: knowing $d=d_g$ near $(p,p)$ is equivalent to knowing $L$ in some neighborhood of $S_p\partial M$.
-The size of that neighborhood however depends on a priori bounds of the derivatives of the metrics with which we work.
-This equivalence was first noted by Michel \cite{Michel}, since the tangential gradients of $d(x,y)$ on $\bo\times\bo$ give us the tangential projections of $-v$ and $w$, see also \cite[sec.~2]{S-Serdica}.
-Note that knowledge of $\ell$ may not be needed for the lens rigidity problem (if $L$ is given only, then the problem is called \textit{scattering rigidity} in some works) in some situations.
-For example, for simple manifolds, $\ell$ can be recovered from either $d$ or $L$; and this includes non-degenerate cases of non-strictly convex boundaries, see for example the proof of \cite[Theorem~5.2]{SUV_localrigidity}.
-Also, in the same paper it is shown that the lens rigidity problem makes sense even if we do not assume a priori knowledge of $g|_{T\bo}$.
+Assuming that $\bo$ is strictly convex at $p\in\bo$ with respect to $g$, the boundary rigidity and the lens rigidity problems with partial data are equivalent: knowing $d=d_g$ near $(p,p)$ is equivalent to knowing $\cL$ in some neighborhood of $S_p\partial M$.
+The size of that neighborhood depends on a priori bounds of the derivatives of the metrics with which we work.
+This equivalence was first noted by Michel \cite{Michel}, since the tangential gradients of $d(p,q)$ on $\bo\times\bo$ give us the tangential projections of $-v$ and $w$, see also \cite[sec.~3]{SU-lens} and \cite[sec.~2]{S-Serdica}.
+Note that knowledge of $\ell$ may not be needed for the lens rigidity problem (if $\cL$ is given only, then the problem is called \textit{scattering rigidity} in some works) in some situations.
+For example, for simple manifolds, $\ell$ can be recovered from either $d$ or $\cL$; and this includes non-degenerate cases of non-strictly convex boundaries, see for example the proof of \cite[Theorem~5.2]{SUV_localrigidity}; see \cite{Wen_2015} for a more general result.
+Also, in \cite{SUV_localrigidity} it is shown that the lens rigidity problem makes sense even if we do not assume a priori knowledge of $g|_{T\bo}$.

+In fact, that relation of the two rigidity problems is used in our proofs of the first two boundary rigidity theorems.
+The explicit way we use the equality of $d_g|_{U\times U}$ and $d_{\hat g}|_{U\times U}$ is via the pseudolinearization formula of Stefanov and Uhlmann \cite{SU-MRL}, see Lemma~\ref{SU-identity}, which relies on the equality of the partial lens data.